School Science Lessons

 The surface of the coin will be cleaned, and a blue solution of either copper sulfate or copper nitrate forms.

-The surfaces of copper coins in everyday use become black with age, because copper combines with oxygen and hydrogen sulfide gases in the atmosphere to form copper oxide and copper sulfide,
+The surfaces of copper coins in everyday use become black with age The copper in the coin combines with oxygen and hydrogen sulfide gases in the atmosphere to form copper oxide and copper sulfide, which are both black.

 The black coating can be removed and the discoloured coin made bright and shiny by warming with dilute nitric acid.